pirateharishs/DS_JAVA_MODULE-07/README.md

 ## Result:
 The program successfully computes the longest length of the nested set s[k] for the given permutation array.

-# EX 10 Flattening a Nested List Using an Iterator
+# Flattening a Nested List Using an Iterator
+## DATE: 05/09/25
 ## AIM:
 To design and implement a class NestedIterator that flattens a nested list of integers such that all integers can be accessed sequentially using an iterator interface (next() and hasNext()).
 ## Algorithm
 1. Start the program.
 2. Parse string input into nested structure using stack.
 3. Recursively flatten nested lists into a single list.
 4. Use an iterator with pointer position to return elements sequentially.
 5. Output final flattened list.
 6. Stop the program.

 ## Program:
 ```
 /*
 Program to find Flattening a Nested List Using an Iterator
-Developed by: SANJEEV RAJ.S
+Developed by: HARISH S
-RegisterNumber:  212223220096
+Register Number: 212223230071
 */

 import java.util.*;